Weeks to build

 Constructing Brisbane’s tallest tower has not come without its fair share of challenges.
 The stringent CASA height restrictions in Brisbane have required us to be creative in building the final levels.
 In order to comply with regulated height limits, we installed a custom designed cantilevered tower structure on level 66.
 The structure uses hydraulics to lift a flathead crane into operation during the day, lowering it into dormancy during the night.
 Any activity over RL152 is classified as entering Airspace and must undergo a rigorous application to proceed.
 Thanks to forward planning, the numerous applications – some up to 7 months – haven’t delayed Skytowers estimated completion date.

-In October 2018, Hutchies, NRA and Billbergia were thrilled to have Skytower as a launch platform for Brisbane Open House.
+In October 2018, Hutchies were thrilled to have Skytower as a launch platform for Brisbane Open House while it was still under construction.
 In anticipation of the completion of Skycity, 300 members of the public were given an exclusive tour through levels 50, 62 and 66.
 Skytower promises a fusion of bustling city life, view-filled living and five-star resort facilities all in one iconic building and Hutchinson Builders is proud to be delivering.

 I love the curves on this building, which is now Brisbane’s tallest residential building and through the full-height, double-glazed windows are impressive unobstructed views over Brisbane city.